Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over again?

 - Physical trauma

-Let’s talk about each of these factor briefly:
+Let’s talk about each of these factors briefly:

 Repeated Normal Mechanical Stress

-Microphone diaphragms move back and forth according the sound pressure they are exposed to.
-The diaphragms are very thin, but relatively strong, and the distances they move is small.
+Microphone diaphragms move back and forth according to the sound pressure they are exposed to.
+The diaphragms are very thin but relatively strong, and the distances they move are small.

 Microphone diaphragms are connected to their capsules (condenser mics), cartridges (moving-coil dynamics), or baffles (ribbon mics).